 Everyone Needs to Vent

-If you find your portable evaporative cooler isn’t cooling things down, make sure it’s positioned near an open door or window .
+If you find your portable evaporative cooler isn’t cooling things down, make sure the cooler is positioned near an open door or window.
 If it already is, open window on the opposite side of the room to create a cross breeze to draw the hot air out.
 Usually, 1 or 2 square feet per 1,000 CFM of cooling capacity is sufficient to allow hot air and humidity to be pushed outside.
 Experiment by adjusting your windows to see which create the best breeze and how wide they need to be open in order to control the amount of cooling.

 Ice, Ice, Baby